Sky Protocol Rating: S&P Global Unveils Vital B- Assessment for Decentralized Lending Platform

 • Centralized Governance: Despite being a decentralized lending platform, aspects of Sky Protocol’s governance may exhibit centralization.
 Centralized control points can introduce single points of failure.
 They can also raise concerns about transparency and resilience.
 This structure potentially contradicts the core tenets of decentralization.

-• Regulatory Uncertainty: The cryptocurrency landscape still faces evolving regulatory frameworks globally.
+• Regulatory Uncertainty: The cryptocurrency arena still faces evolving regulatory frameworks globally.
 Sky Protocol, like many other decentralized lending platforms, operates within this uncertain environment.
 Future regulations could impact its operations, compliance costs, or even its fundamental business model.
 This uncertainty adds a layer of risk.

 • Weak Capitalization: S&P Global identified weak capitalization as another key risk.
 This implies that Sky Protocol may not possess sufficient financial buffers.
 These buffers are essential to absorb potential losses.
 In adverse market conditions, limited capital could compromise its ability to meet obligations.
 This directly affects the stability of the USDS stablecoin.